-Are your expectations of men based on fear?
-Good chance they are and that’s likely sabotaging your relationships with good men.
+Are your expectations of men based on old stories and past hurts?
+Good chance they are and it’s likely that fear is sabotaging your love life.
 Give this a read to see if you’re fears are getting in the way of your grownup love story.

 Here is an email exchange I had with one of my private coaching clients.
 Let me know below if any of this sounds familiar.
 Can you relate?